TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

 Whenever you see a reference to anything named an "object" in this section it's a reference to a "GifBuilderObj" and not the "cObjects" from the previous section.
-Confusion could happen, because both "IMAGE" and "TEXT" is an object in both areas.
+Confusion could happen, because "IMAGE" and "TEXT" are objects in *both* areas; note that they are different each time!

 .. ### BEGIN~OF~TABLE ###